ORDER BOOKS BELOW! (Amazon, B&N, iTunes + autographed "direct from the author")

 If you'd like to order a paperback book (autographed or not autographed) direct from the author, you can do so and have it shipped anywhere in the world.
 The interface uses PayPal, but PayPal will allow you to use any major credit card.

 Busker's Holiday (USA): $20 postpaid

 Busker's Holiday (all other international addresses): $37 postpaid

-ADAM GUSSOW is an associate professor of English and Southern Studies at the University of Mississippi and a professional blues harmonica player and teacher.
+ADAM GUSSOW is a professor of English and Southern Studies at the University of Mississippi and a professional blues harmonica player and teacher.

-His books include Mister Satan’s Apprentice: A Blues Memoir and Journeyman’s Road: Modern Blues Lives from Faulkner’s Mississippi to Post-9/11 New York.
+His books include Mister Satan’s Apprentice: A Blues Memoir; Journeyman’s Road: Modern Blues Lives from Faulkner’s Mississippi to Post-9/11 New York; and Beyond the Crossroads: The Devil and the Blues Tradition .
 As a younger, wilder man (see photo below) he spent five years working the streets of Harlem with Sterling “Mr. Satan” Magee—they performed at the International BuskerFest in Halifax, Nova Scotia--and busked Paris, Avignon, Cannes, Neuchatel, Ferrara, and Amsterdam with various guitar-men, including Abraham Yameogo, Bill Taft, and “Bad Boy” Billy Collins.
 These days he sings, drums, and plays amplified harp with his two-man band, The Blues Doctors, and he still enjoys busking on festival days in Oxford, Clarksdale, and elsewhere in Mississippi.

 The author in 1986, age 28.